circinusX1/gemini-xga-fan-control/README.md

-# Pwm_Cooling
-ESP3266 PWM controlled Fans for  GEMINI XGA 3000 / 5000
+# Gemini XGA-3000  Gemini XGA-5000, ESP3266 PWM controlled Fans

-# Controls the 4 fans to a Gemini Amplifier to eliminate fan noise at low power / heat sink temperature.
+# Controls the 4 fans to a Gemini Amplifier to eliminate fan noise at low power

 Documentation